 Antweights are 150g fighting robots that compete within the UK.
-They fight against other robots in an arena to try and push the other out the arena, immobilise or break the other robot.
-They are an excellent starter class into the world of fighting robots due to their low cost, ease of running and plenty of events to compete at.
+They fight against other robots in an arena to try and push the other out of the arena, immobilise or break the other robot.
+They are an excellent starter class into the world of fighting robots with their ease of running and plenty of events to compete at.
 The weight class normally runs under the RobotWars101 AWS Ruleset.

-Our ants are fully rules complaint and can compete in all UK Antweight Tournaments.
-Events are announced on the Robotwars101 Forum and will include details on how to sign up and the official ruleset.
+Our ants are fully rules compliant and can compete in all UK Antweight Tournaments.
+Many events are announced on the Robotwars101 Forum and will include details on how to sign up and the official ruleset.
 There may also be more local event organisers for your area you can find on social media!

 When you first receive the robot the battery will be in a low storage charge.
 Charge the battery before use.
-LiPo’s, while an excellent power source, are a more volatile type of battery so some extra care must be taken.
+LiPo’s, while an excellent power source, do need some extra care.
 Always have your LiPo bag available when using your robot and store your robot inside the LiPo bag between uses.

-When to charge: Antweights do not carry a voltage cutoff so you must ensure your robot is not run excessively.
-It should be charged once it has noticeably slowed or whenever you have the opportunity after use.
+When to charge: Antweights do not carry a voltage cutoff so you must ensure the battery is not run too low.
+It should be charged once it has noticeably slowed or after use.
 Ants are typically made to run for 3 minutes at a time though up to 10 minutes running is reasonable.
-If the robot is run too low (such as being unable to move) it is likely the battery has been run too low and needs disposing of.
+If the robot is run too low (such as being unable to move) the battery can be damaged and may need disposing of.

-How to charge: Please consult your chargers manual for instructions on charging your LiPo battery.
-Your LiPo should always be charged within the provided LiPo Safe bag.
+How to charge: Please consult your chargers manual for instructions on charging your LiPo battery, charge your battery inside the LiPo Safe Bag.

 Disposing of a damaged LiPo: If your LiPo does become damaged or appears to swell up stop using it and remove it from the robot.
 Place the LiPo inside the LiPo bag and locate in a safe place away from anything flammable.
-It is advised to discharge the LiPo typically by connecting a high value resistor across it and leave in a safe place inside the LiPo bag.
+A LiPo can be discharged by connecting a high value resistor across the terminals or leaving it in salt water.
 After the LiPo has reached 0v it can be disposed of.
-Placing the LiPo in salt water in a well ventilated area can also be used.

-In the event of smoke or flame: This is a rare failure mode in antweight LiPo’s but something you should always be prepared for.
-If smoke or flame appears immediately (If you are safely able to) place the robot inside the LiPo bag and locate in a safe ventilated place away from anything flammable (preferably outside).
+In the event of smoke or flame: While rare at this size, if a LiPo is punctured or is used while damaged it may result in smoke or flame.
+Immediately (If you are safely able to) place the robot inside the LiPo bag and locate it in a safe ventilated place away from anything flammable (preferably outside).
 Once cooled you can follow the procedure for disposing of the LiPo.

 Check you have control, then turn the robot off and remove the bind plug.
 Your robot is bound but you likely need to trim your robot.

-Your robot should be controlled but it may not be quite right, the wheels may try and turn on their own or the flipper may not go all the way down.
-These are fixed with trims, they simply nudge where the middle position of the joystick.
+Sometimes your robot may require trimming if the wheels try and turn on their own or the flipper/grabber may not go all the way down.
+These are fixed with trims that adjust the signal sent from the joystick.
 Your trim controls are the buttons immediately to the side and below the joysticks.
 If your robot is trying to steer left or right simply press the trim button in the opposite direction on your steering stick until it doesn’t, the same applies to the forwards and backwards.
-The easiest way to do this is to position the robot the right way up but with all wheels lifted off the ground, when you push forwards on the stick all wheels should start at the same time.
-If they do not make a note of which way the robot would be turning and click the trim in the opposite direction.
-Keep repeating until all the wheels begin turning at the same time.
-Now use the steering stick to turn the robot, again both wheels should begin turning at the same time.
-If they do not not if the wheel that is moving first is going forwards or backwards, click the trim for forwards and backwards in the opposite direction.
-Keep repeating until all the wheels begin turning at the same time.
+The easiest way to do this is to position the robot the right way up but with all wheels lifted off the ground.
+Push forwards on the stick, if they do not start moving at the same time make a note of which way the robot would be turning and click the steering trim in the opposite direction.
+Keep repeating until both wheels begin turning at the same time.
+Now move the steering stick on your transmitter, if both wheels do not start moving at the same time check if the wheel that is moving first is going forwards or backwards, click the trim for forwards and backwards in the opposite direction.
+Keep repeating until both wheels begin turning at the same time.

 Acetate is thin flexible plastic about the thickness of a piece of paper.
-In antweights it is used to help get under other robots, which is often the deciding factor in winning a match.
-Simply cut a bit of Acetate out and using tape (Double sided tape preferred) secure it to the front of the robot as in the picture.
+It is used to help get under other robots, which is often the deciding factor in winning a match.
+Cut a bit of Acetate out and using double sided tape secure it to the front of the robot as in the picture.
 It is strongly advised to use this in competitions as most opponents will be using it themselves.
 Be careful not to add too much so your robot can still fit in any size limits.

-If you have any more questions please don’t hesitate to contact me at ‘firstname.lastname@example.org’.
+If you have any questions contact Nuts & Bots at: ‘email@example.com’.